justalfred/justalfred-blog/content/literature/literary_theory.md

 but how human (and not algorithmic) it is to be able to study such a sententious poem, excavating signs and symbols, interpreting from several contexts without a need to assign a ranking of the best or most probable readings.
-Indeed, accepting all reading simultaneously.
+Indeed, accepting all readings simultaneously.
 The ambiguity is precisely the source of its richness.
 I hope that my technical readers can truly appreciate this.
 As [Jacob Bronowski](https://en.wikipedia.org/wiki/Jacob_Bronowski) said,